imcgonigle/terminal-ai/README.md

   <img src="./assets/banner.png" width="400" />
 </p>

 Terminal AI is a command-line interface (CLI) tool that allows you to utilize the AI models provided by OpenAI in an easy to use way.
-It allows you to ask any kind of questions and generate contents straight from the terminal.
-This tool is specifically implemented to communicate with GPT-4, one of OpenAI's models.
+It allows you to ask any kind of questions and generate content (text, images and audio) straight from the terminal.
+This tool defaults to using GPT-4, one of OpenAI's models.

 ## Prerequisites